determin1st/sm-utils/mustache.md

 ```
 {{/

-  a terminus clause may look like a commentary, irrelevant,
+  a terminus clause may look like a comment, irrelevant,
   but it depends on block's might, without it,
   there will be a terrible failure - a barbarian invasion!